-James Monday (L) moved to the mountains from florida with my family in 2006.
+James Monday (L) moved to the mountains from Florida with his family in 2006.
 He discovered barbershopping in 1999 and have been an active member ever since.
 James was a previous member of the Sunshine Chordsmen of Ft.
 Lauderdale.
 He is currently an employee of Haywood Co. schools and enjoys outdoor activities, amateur astronomy, and photography.